MicrosoftDocs/sql-docs/docs/ssms/administer-servers-with-sql-server-management-studio.md

 ms.author: "maghan"
 ---
 # Administer Servers with SQL Server Management Studio

-[!INCLUDE[SQL Server Azure SQL Database Synapse Analytics PDW ](../includes/applies-to-version/sql-asdb-asdbmi-asa-pdw.md)] Microsoft SQL Server Management Studio is a rich, integrated administrative client designed to meet the [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] and Azure SQL Database administrator's server management requirements.
+[!INCLUDE[SQL Server Azure SQL Database Synapse Analytics PDW ](../includes/applies-to-version/sql-asdb-asdbmi-asa-pdw.md)]

+Microsoft SQL Server Management Studio is a rich, integrated administrative client designed to meet the [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] and Azure SQL Database administrator's server management requirements.
 In [!INCLUDE[ssManStudio](../includes/ssmanstudio-md.md)], administrative tasks are accomplished using Object Explorer, which allows you to connect to any server in the [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] family and graphically browse its contents.
-A server can be an instance of the [!INCLUDE[ssDE](../includes/ssde_md.md)], [!INCLUDE[ssASnoversion](../includes/ssasnoversion_md.md)], [!INCLUDE[ssRSnoversion](../includes/ssrsnoversion-md.md)], [!INCLUDE[ssISnoversion](../includes/ssisnoversion-md.md)] or Azure SQL Database.
+A server can be an instance of the Database Engine, Analysis Services(../includes/ssrsnoversion-md.md)], Integration Services or Azure SQL Database.

 The tool components of [!INCLUDE[ssManStudio](../includes/ssmanstudio-md.md)] include Registered Servers, Object Explorer, Solution Explorer, Template Explorer, the Object Explorer Details page, and the document window.
 To display a tool, on the **View** menu, click the tool name.
 To display the Query Editor tool, click the **New Query** button on the toolbar.